Ratamacue9112/CopperDC/README.md

 `substring "a b cde" 2 4`.
 The console will output `b cd`, the string that starts at index 2 and lasts 4 characters.

+## Custom monitors
+By default, when you open the debug console, in the upper left corner, a display shows the current FPS and process time.
+You can add custom monitors by running `DebugConsole.add_monitor(name)`, probably in the same scripts you instatiate commands in.
+By default, the monitor will show "unset".
+You can update the monitor by running `DebugConsole.add_monitor(name, value)`.

+## Customising the console
+You can customise the debug console's layout simply by editing the `addons/copper_dc/debug_console.tscn` file.
+Just don't change any signals, node names or delete anything, otherwise you will run into errors.

 ## Future plans
 I plan to implement these in future updates:
 - ~~Command hints~~
 - ~~"Choose from options" parameters~~
-- Custom monitors (where it currently has FPS and process time)
+- ~~Custom monitors (where it currently has FPS and process time)~~